Posted employee’s rights and obligations

 Right to holiday

-The employee has a right to holiday according to the Annual Leave Act.
+The posted worker has a right to holiday according to the Annual Leave Act.
 But in certain assembly or installation work, the rules on holiday apply only if the posting exceeds eight days.
-Section 5 of the Posting of Workers Act states what rules in the Annual Leave Act apply during posting.
+Section 6 of the Posting of Workers Act states what rules in the Annual Leave Act apply during posting.

 Right to take parental leave

-The Swedish regulations on parental leave also apply to posted employees.
-For example, the employee has the right to parental leave in connection with the child’s birth and may not be subjected to discriminatory treatment.
+The Swedish regulations on parental leave also apply to posted workers.
+For example, the worker has the right to parental leave in connection with the child’s birth and may not be subjected to discriminatory treatment.
 For women who are pregnant or who recently had a child, there are also regulations on protective measures.

 Pregnancy and breastfeeding (in Swedish)

 In Sweden, there is no minimum wage law and there is therefore no special wage level that automatically applies to posted employees in Sweden.
-However, minimum wages may be stipulated in Swedish collective agreements that are negotiated by employer- and employee-representative organisations.
+However, wages may be stipulated in Swedish collective agreements that are negotiated by employer- and employee-representative organisations.
+Posted workers may also have the right to compensation for travel, room and board during the posting in Sweden, as well as a right to accommodation.
 The contents of the agreements vary from industry to industry.